 In China, the New Retail era has well and truly arrived (not up to speed?
-Check out last week’s article on the subject!).
+Check out Three Simple Steps to Succeed in China's New Retail EraO2O is giving way to New Retail in China.
+How can this new era of hybridized mobile and offline retail help your business succeed?last week’s article on the subject!).
 Now, new kinds of New Retail business models seem to emerge with each passing week.
 But each model seems to refine the New Retail concept in a different direction, whether that’s a focus on user experience, ease of use, or efficiency.
 These different directions make us ask ourselves again – what exactly is the New Retail concept?
 In this article we return to the essence of the New Retail concept.
 Additionally analyze how to revitalize the most important online and offline interaction modes.
 And of course, we keep in mind how to enhance both user acceptance and revenue growth.

 Offline Shopping, Online Delivery